NaderKZ/cloudfoundry-app/README.md

 1. ### Chuck Norris Joke Application:

-	This is an example Application that utilizes an API to display Chuck Norris jokes.
+	This is an example Application that utilizes a [Chuck Norris API](https://api.chucknorris.io/) to display Chuck Norris jokes.

 	#### How to use:
 		Open the website and click the button and you shall receive random Chuck Norris jokes.

 1. ### Weather Forecast Application:

-	This is an example application that uses a weather forecast API to sho the current weather forecast for a specific city.
+	This is an example application that uses a [weather forecast](https://openweathermap.org/api) API to sho the current weather forecast for a specific city.

 	#### How to use: